8 Things to do at Johnson Lake in Banff

 Johnson Lake is a perfect spot to go stand-up paddle boarding in Banff.
 A modest sized lake and surrounded by trees, the wind conditions at Johnson Lake will almost certainly be better here than at nearby Lake Minnewanka.

-Stand up paddle boarding in Banff on Johnson Lake
+Celine Brewer, owner of TravelBanffCanada.com, enjoys stand up paddle boarding in Banff on Johnson Lake.

 There’s plenty of room in the day use area to inflate your board and with an established beach area, it’s easy to get your stand-up paddleboard into the water at Johnson Lake.

-Be sure to rinse off your SUP before and after your paddle on Johnson Lake – there’s a rinsing station with a hose near the wooden fence as you leave the parking lot and enter the day use area.
-Look for colorful signs discussing invasive species risk – the hose is right below.
+Be sure to rinse off your SUP before and after your paddle on Johnson Lake.
+There’s a rinsing station with a hose near the wooden fence as you leave the parking lot and enter the day use area.
+The hose is right below the colorful signs discussing invasive species risk.

 Note that Banff National Park requires a Self-Certification Permit for any non-motorized watercraft, fishing equipment and aquatic recreational equipment.